by Rachel Wells

 Let Your Students Get To Know You

 Give your students opportunities to get to know you as a person.
 Whether you let them interview you, or share your own stories in conversation, it’s important that they see you as a real person on top of being their teacher.
-Students often love to hear funny stories about former students you had, about your own school struggles, or about the time in your life when you were their age.
+Students often love to hear funny stories about previous classes, about your own school struggles, or about fun experiences you had when you were their age.

 Have Fun Together